Members can click here for an ad-free version of this talk!

 Struck-by Incidents (Construction) Safety Talk

 Struck-by incidents are one of the biggest risks to ground personnel on any construction site.
-These incidents were responsible for 8.1% of all fatalities in the construction industry in 2014.
+These incidents are consistently responsible for a significant number of fatalities in the construction industry each year.
 There are many struck-by hazards on every construction site that can severely injure or kill workers on any given day.
 Common struck-by hazards include moving equipment, falling objects, and flying debris.

 Safeguards to Prevent Struck-by Incidents

 - Eliminate the potential for falling objects.
 Remove materials or tools that are located on an elevated level when possible.
-If elimination is not possible then make sure there is proper toe boards located on any elevated surfaces to prevent objects from sliding off.
+If elimination is not possible, then make sure there are proper toe boards located on any elevated surfaces to prevent objects from sliding off.
 Another option is to tie off tools and materials to ensure they do not fall to a lower level.

 - Barricade or separate any work tasks that create flying debris.
 For example, workers should not be exposed to grinding operations or operations that create excessive dust, like cutting concrete, if they are not the ones completing the task.

-It is difficult to fully eliminate the hazards that result in struck-by incidents, but proper planning and work zone delineation can help to eliminate exposure to these risks.
+It is difficult to eliminate the hazards that result in struck-by incidents fully, but proper planning and work zone delineation can help to eliminate exposure to these risks.
 Evaluate your work tasks to see if there are any unnecessary risks to ground personnel due to the mentioned hazards above.

 -What are some of the struck-by hazards we face?